-After you approve the plan, we’ll hire and vet the best local contractors, pay for all the costs upfront, and manage the project from start to finish.
-(And if you don’t save energy, we don’t get paid.)
+After you approve the plan, we’ll hire and vet the best local contractors and manage the project from start to finish.
+(And if you don’t save energy, we take the hit.)

 FAQs about home heating oil and high heating oil prices